Fiat CR.42 Falco: Greece

 The Fiat CR.42 was the main Regia Aeronautica front-line fighter when the Greco-Italian War broke out during late 1940.
-Sixty-four Falcos (out of 179 fighters) were deployed in air bases in Albania: in Drenovë (Korçë), with 160° Gruppo and in Tirana, with 363^{a}, 364^{a} and 365^{a} Squadriglie of 24° Gruppo.
+Sixty-four Falcos (out of 179 fighters) were deployed at air bases in Albania: in Drenovë (Korçë), with 160° Gruppo and in Tirana, with 363^{a}, 364^{a} and 365^{a} Squadriglie of 24° Gruppo.
 In Greece, on the whole, the fighting was fairly difficult for the Falco pilots, despite an overinflated claim to have achieved a ratio kill/losses of 5.6 to 1.
-The Regia Aeronautica coped with Royal Hellenic Air Force's (RHAF) obsolete reconnaissance aircraft, such as the Breguet Br.19, without any problems, but had significant difficulties dealing with the Greek fighters such as the PZL P.24, the Bloch MB.151s and the Gloster Gladiator, the Italians suffering losses at a higher rate than they were achieving themselves, losing over 68 aircraft and shooting down just 20 in return.
+The Regia Aeronautica coped with Royal Hellenic Air Force's (RHAF) obsolete reconnaissance aircraft, such as the Breguet Br.19, without any problems, but had significant difficulties dealing with the Greek fighters such as the PZL P.24, the Bloch MB.151s and the Gloster Gladiator; the Italians suffering losses at a higher rate than they were achieving themselves, losing over 68 aircraft and shooting down just 20 in return.
 Two days after the start of the war, on 30 October, there was the first air battle.
 Some Henschel Hs126s of 3/2 Flight of 3 Observation Mira took off to locate Italian Army columns.
 But they were intercepted and attacked by Fiat CR.42s of 393^{a} Squadriglia.
 A first Henschel was hit and crashed, killing its observer, Pilot Officer Evanghelos Giannaris, the first Greek aviator to die in the war.
 A second Hs 126 was downed over Mount Smolikas, killing Pilot Officer Lazaros Papamichail and Sergeant Constantine Yemenetzis.
 The first CR.42 victories were credited to Fernando Zanni and Walter Ratticchieri.
 On 4 November 1940, three CR.42s jumped three RHAF Breguet from 2 Mira, sent to attack the 3rd Julia Alpine Division retreating from a mountain pass near Metsovo.
 A Breguet was shot down, one crash-landed and the third returned to base, though badly shot up.